 The Scheme's functional and presentational currency is pounds sterling.
 Monetary items denominated in foreign currency are translated into sterling using the closing exchange rates at the Scheme year end.
 Foreign currency transactions are recorded in sterling at the spot exchange rate at the date of the transaction.

 Investment in subsidiary Companies

-The investments in the subsidiary Companies are not consolidated in these financial statements as they are immaterial.
+The investments in the subsidiary Companies are not consolidated in these financial statements as they are immaterial and further information is provided in note 27 on page 49.

 4. Contributions